 The majority of Exasol's emissions are caused by business travel, employee commuting, home office and the vehicle fleet.
 The second largest share of the carbon footprint is caused by external services that Exasol uses.
 These include, for example, consulting services in marketing and IT as well as legal advice.
 Another emission driver are those from office operations, such as heating and electricity consumption, as well as office materials and equipment.

-Now that carbon emissions for 2019 have been offset, what else has been achieved?
+Now that carbon emissions for 2019 and 2020 have been offset, what else has been achieved?

 The green team led the development of Exasol’s Environmental Policy, which outlines the company’s commitment and what it is doing to improve its carbon footprint.

-Having achieved carbon neutrality for 2019 with Planetly, Exasol has also committed to continuing the relationship in order to constantly track and improve its impact on the environment.
+Having achieved carbon neutrality for 2019 and 2020 with Planetly, Exasol has also committed to continuing the relationship in order to constantly track and improve its impact on the environment.